l0b5ter/Event_Bot/README.md

 Prefix: here is the prefix for the bot, as default this is set to '~Event'.

 Web: This is probably on of the things thats easy to forget.
 This sud only be 'true' or 'false' nothing else!
-It just want to know if the bot is gonna use a web server or not.
+It just wants to know if the bot is gonna use a web server or not.
 Head down to Webserver() if you want to read more.
 Set to false if not using web server.

 MonthInt: if you set Web to false this point doesnt matter, just leave it as default.